ofxpera/ofph-pera-api/java-client/README.md

 Note that all tests are currently disabled with the `@Disabled` annotation.
 Remove this annotation from specific test methods to enable them.

+## Technology Stack

+The client is built using the following technologies:

+* Java 21
+* OkHttp 2.7.5 - HTTP Client
+* Gson 2.12.1 - JSON Parsing
+* ThreeTenBP 1.7.1 - Date/Time Handling
+* JUnit 5.10.2 - Testing Framework
+* Javax Annotation API 1.3.2 - Annotations

 ## Known Issues

 - All test methods currently have the `@Disabled` annotation and contain TODO comments for validations.
 - API documentation may not perfectly match the implementation in some cases.
+- The client uses OkHttp 2.7.5, which is an older version, but is required for compatibility with the current codebase.

 ## Author